fslev/cucumber-jutils/Readme.md

         And The string with scenario placeholders "The #[animal] is running through the #[location]" Then Check filled string equals "The r\"a$b\\"b[it is running through the forest"
     ```

+As you can see, in order to access a scenario property value within the Cucumber scenario, you must call it by its name using the special placeholders **#[propertyName]**

 - from resource file, via **load scenario props from file "\<relativePath/toFile.properties\>"** Cucumber step
     ```css